 8. If the risk assessment does not indicate an ongoing risk, resume normal sampling.

-9. If the risk assessment indicates an ongoing risk, the water utility should consult with the PHU and the NOW regional inspector regarding rectification (e.g. flushing, system maintenance, etc.), alternative supply, public warnings, and investigation and sampling.
+9. If the risk assessment indicates an ongoing risk, the local water utility should consult with the PHU and the DCCEEW regional inspector regarding rectification (e.g. flushing, system maintenance, etc.), alternative supply, public warnings, and investigation and sampling.
 PHU Environmental Health Officers and Director should contact the Water Unit.

 Risk assessment and considerations for public notification